-Woodtrend do provide an installation service but we also act as consultants for architects, contractors and designers.
-No job is too big or too small!
-Our installations vary from small garden installations to the most exclusive at One Hyde Park in London where we installed all four penthouse terraces and all the balconies for the whole development.
+Woodtrend do not provide an installation service but we can act as consultants for architects, contractors and designers.
+No job is too big or too small!.

 Choice of Timber

 There is a wide choice of species available.
-Ipe Decking is normally used Air Dried ( AD )and Cumaru, Garapa, Balau and Massaranduba recommended to be used Kiln Dried.
+Ipe Decking is normally used Air Dried ( AD )and Cumaru and Garapa are recommended to be used Kiln Dried.
 (KD )